buglenka/cpp-exercises/README.md

 cpp-exercises
 =============

-Here is the repo with my solution of problems from www.interviewbit.com.
+Here is the repo with my solution of different problems (www.interviewbit.com, etc.)

 I have made simple **CMake/CPP** project using **Google Test Framework** for developing and testing of my ideas.